Sunscald on Peppers – Causes and How to Prevent It

 Learn more about hardening off pepper plants here.

-I usually give our plants at least a couple of weeks to get used to the outdoors.
+I usually give our plants at least 1-2 weeks to slowly adjust to the outdoors.
 This means gradually increasing the time spent outside each day until they are ‘hardened off.’

 Fertilize during early plant growth